ZondaOne/rhivo-app/tests/TEST_SCENARIOS.md

 # Test Scenarios for Data Consistency (Step 7z)

-This document outlines the test scenarios for ensuring data consistency and preventing race conditions in the Rivo booking platform.
+This document outlines the test scenarios for ensuring data consistency and preventing race conditions in the Rhivo booking platform.

 ## Implementation Status